AbieFund/abie-archive/README.md

 * A group of people that want to fund initiatives for one specific cause
 * A transparent common account, easy to manage and ridiculously easy to deploy and configure quickly
-* A corporate brand that would allow its customer to directly manage the funds allocated to certain objectives
+* A corporate brand that would allow its customers to directly manage the funds allocated to certain objectives
 * A city hall that would give more decision power to people on one specific project
 * A group of friends trading together, voting every week to adjust their collective investment